Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

 The above link direction construction has the following properties.
 Consider a fixed link $l\in \cT$.
-When going along the smallest red loop in $\tcP$ around this link $l$ along the right-hand rule direction, we will encounter even number of red links with the direction along or opposite to our direction.
-Using the conventions in \fig{fig:direction3D}, the red link direction is opposite to our direction if and only if: (1) The red link is dual to a black triangle in $\cT$ such that the initial and final vertices of $l$ are the first and the last vertices of this black triangle.
-This corresponds to the case in \fig{fig:regular3D1}; (2) The red link is a resolved new link inside a tetrahedron in $\cT$ such that the initial and final vertices of $l$ are the first and the last vertices of this tetrahedron.
-This is the case in \fig{fig:regular3D2}.
-If the total number of the red links with opposite direction is odd, we will call the link $l$ Kasteleyn-oriented.
-Under this construction, we relate the first Stiefel-Whitney homology class $w_1$ in \eq{eq:w1} to the orientations of links in $\tcP$, i.e. $w_1$ is the summation of all non-Kasteleyn-oriented links:
+When going along the smallest red loop in $\tcP$ around this link $l$ along the right-hand rule direction, we encounter an even number of red links with directions along or opposite to our direction.
+Using the conventions in \fig{fig:direction3D}, the red link direction is opposite to our direction if and only if (1) the red link is dual to a black triangle in $\cT$ such that the initial and final vertices of $l$ are the first and last vertices of this black triangle (this corresponds to the case in \fig{fig:regular3D1}) and (2) the red link is a resolved new link inside a tetrahedron in $\cT$ such that the initial and final vertices of $l$ are the first and the last vertices of this tetrahedron (this is the case in \fig{fig:regular3D2}).
+If the total number of red links with opposite directions is odd, we call the link $l$ Kasteleyn-oriented.
+Under this construction, we relate the first Stiefel--Whitney homology class $w_1$ in \eq{eq:w1} to the orientations of links in $\tcP$, i.e., $w_1$ is the summation of all non-Kasteleyn-oriented links.

-As discussed above, the first Stiefel-Whitney homology class $[w_1]$ for any oriented 3D manifold is trivial.
-Therefore we have some singular surface $S$ such that $w_1=\partial S$.
-Now if we reverse the directions of links in $\tcP$ crossing the singular surface $S$ as shown in \fig{fig:convention3D:2}, then all the links in $\cT$ will be Kasteleyn-oriented.
-After all the above procedures, we relate the vanishing of the zeroth Stiefel-Whitney homology class $[w_0]$ to the property of \emph{local} Kasteleyn orientations of the smallest loops around all link in $\cT$.
-Here, ``local" means that only the smallest loops in $\tcP$ around links in $\cT$ are Kasteleyn-oriented.
-Larger loops with even number of links do not have Kasteleyn property in general.
+As discussed above, the first Stiefel--Whitney homology class $[w_1]$ for any oriented 3D manifold is trivial.
+Therefore, we have some singular surface $S$ such that $w_1=\partial S$.
+Now, if we reverse the direction of the links in $\tcP$ crossing the singular surface $S$, as shown in \fig{fig:convention3D:2}, then all of the links in $\cT$ are Kasteleyn-oriented.
+After following the procedures above, we relate the vanishing of the zeroth Stiefel--Whitney homology class $[w_0]$ to the property of \emph{local} Kasteleyn orientation of the smallest loops around all of the links in $\cT$.
+Here, ``local'' means that only the smallest loops in $\tcP$ around links in $\cT$ are Kasteleyn-oriented.
+Larger loops with an even number of links do not have Kasteleyn properties in general.